Exploring the Meaning Behind Electricians' Terminology for Light Bulbs

 FAQ Section:

-Can I use the LED bulb in fixtures that needs incandescent bulbs?
+Can I use LED bulbs in a fixture that needs incandescent bulbs?

-What is the most energy efficient bulb?
+Which is the best energy efficient bulb?

-When should I change my light bulbs?
+When should I change my bulbs for light?